andrao/drizzle-bug/README.md

 1. Set database credentials in _src/db-credentials.ts_.
 2. Start MySQL server.
-3. Run `pnpm db:push` to push tables to databases.
+3. Run `pnpm db:push` to push tables to the database.
 4. Run `pnpm start` to run the script at _src/index.ts_.